 Create a StructuredGrid surface from NumPy arrays

-# sphinx_gallery_thumbnail_number = 2 import pyvista as pv import numpy as np
+# sphinx_gallery_thumbnail_number = 2 import pyvista as pv from pyvista import examples import numpy as np

 From NumPy Meshgrid¶

 Now pass the NumPy meshgrid to PyVista

 # Plot mean curvature as well grid.plot_curvature(clim=[-1, 1])

 Generating a structured grid is a one liner in this module, and the points from the resulting surface can be accessed as a NumPy array:

 pyvista_ndarray([[-10. , -10. , 0.99998766], [-10. , -9.75 , 0.98546793], [-10. , -9.5 , 0.9413954 ], ..., [ 9.75 , 9.25 , 0.76645876], [ 9.75 , 9.5 , 0.86571785], [ 9.75 , 9.75 , 0.93985707]])

 From XYZ Points¶

 Quite often, you might be given a set of coordinates (XYZ points) in a simple tabular format where there exists some structure such that grid could be built between the nodes you have.
 A great example is found in pyvista-support#16 where a structured grid that is rotated from the cartesian reference frame is given as just XYZ points.
 In these cases, all that is needed to recover the grid is the dimensions of the grid (nx by ny by nz) and that the coordinates are ordered appropriately.

 For this example, we will create a small dataset and rotate the coordinates such that they are not on orthogonal to cartesian reference frame.